Navina Bole: Career

 Navina Bole was born in Mumbai.
 She received a degree in commerce and trained as a Bharat Natyam dancer.

 She started her career with modeling before appearing in television commercials for brands including Fair & Lovely, Dabur Vatika, Fair one, Chevrolet, Reliance, and Nokia.
 She has also done music videos for Jagjit Singh, Ghulam Ali, Abida Parveen, Amaan & Ayaan Ali Bangash, DJ Jayanta Pathak & DJ Taral.

 Personal life

-Navina Bole dated actor and producer Karran Jeet and became engaged to him on January 22, 2017.
+Navina Bole dated actor-producer Karran Jeet and became engaged to him on 22 January 2017.
 They married in March 2017.
-The couple have been blessed by a baby girl.
-Karran Jeet is appeared in movies, television series and short films like Paharganj (2019) and Section 375 (2019), Adaalat (2015) and First Date (2016).